TBD54566975/tbdex-rs/README.md

 ## Basic Usage

-The SDK allows developers to work with tbdex resources and messages along with cryptographic signing and verification.
+The SDK allows developers to work with tbDEX resources and messages along with cryptographic signing and verification.
 Below are the key use cases:

 ## Rust Examples
 ### Create and sign new RFQ